-Field inspection for the proposed project was completed on January 31, 2022 by an archaeologist to ascertain whether the site contains cultural resources.
+Field inspection for the proposed project was completed by an archaeologist on February 1, 2022 to ascertain whether the site contains cultural resources.
 The project site was examined in transect intervals spaced of no greater than 10 meters, where not constrained by dense vegetation or extant structures.
+The proposed project includes the construction of a 68,000 square foot manure drying area with a mechanical separator located in the southern portion of the project area.